- Preparing for graduate studies

 - Department Login

-Congratulations to three of our undergraduate students whose outstanding academic performance and passion for economics has earned them this year's Department of Economics student awards.
+Congratulations to these three undergraduate students whose outstanding academic performance and passion for economics have earned them this year's Department of Economics student awards.

 Cliff Lloyd Memorial Award

 The award recognizes the graduating economics honours student with the highest cumulative grade point average (CGPA).

 I began my studies at SFU in 2018 in earth sciences.
 However, after one year in the program I switched to economics, where I finally discovered my passion.
 I find microeconomics particularly interesting, and hope to use what I learned in this area while I pursue a master’s degree in economics.
 During my studies I was on the varsity swimming team between 2018 and 2022, and I've been on the Canadian national team since 2022.
 I plan on taking a year off from school in hopes of qualifying for the 2024 Olympic Games before beginning my master’s program.
 I would like to thank my professors for inspiring me to be successful in the field of economics and guiding me towards new challenges that will continue to help me progress academically.

 Named after emeritus professor Jack Knetsch, the award recognizes the best essay in the Economics Honours Thesis course (ECON 499W).

 When I began this course, I had reservations about my research abilities.
 However, after immersing myself in two semesters of dedicated research and diligent study, my understanding of economics has greatly improved, and my research skills have been refined.
 The opportunity to empirically apply the economic knowledge garnered during my undergraduate studies has been particularly rewarding.
 My research paper successfully demonstrated the environmental implications of behavioural economics, and I was able to support my findings with solid empirical evidence.
 I am truly grateful for the unwavering support and invaluable guidance provided by my thesis supervisor instructor, whose dedication has been crucial in nurturing my academic growth.